Genre: Thriller Warning : Contains upsetting content

 “Yes” Baller whispered in his ear.
 “Scream like a little girl, like my sister did.
 No-one can hear you and no-one will come.”
 Yellow, tear-filled eyes stared at him, the fight slowly leeching out.

-“Don’t bother” Baller said.
+“Don’t bother” Baller said his anger threatening to overwhelm him.
 “Tell it to the police.”
 The old man paled.

 “No rather beat me, I can’t go to prison.”
 He looked around at his shack, not that it was much but it was better than prison.